AndyDavo/Financial-Models/GEN/Readme.txt

 This file explains how the files in this folder support the workflow between Squirrel365 and Openbox.

-DASH.xlsx

-This file contains the template Dashbboard Files for the generic GEN project.

-These files are used to by Squirrel to pass data to openbox and get data from OpenBox - is uses named ranges to prevent things from breaking.
+GEN-MERGE.xlsx

-Is also contains the MERGE macro (more on this later)
+This file contains the MERGE macro (more on this later)

 GEN.xlsx